rvesse/airline/docs/guide/practise/maven-plugin.md

 *Applicable Goals:* `airline:generate`, `airline:validate`
 *Child Elements:* `<source>`

-Specifies one or more `<source>` elements that specifies source(s) for which help should be generated e.g.
+Contains one or more `<source>` elements that specifies source(s) for which help should be generated e.g.

 ```xml
 <sources>